 After you create a lens, you can edit it.
 For example, you can add areas to it and remove areas from it.
-You can change the lens properties or change the transparency of a lens to fine-tune the changes you want to apply to the image.
+You can adjust the settings of the special effect applied to the lens or change the transparency of a lens to fine-tune the changes you want to apply to the image.

 Lenses can be selected and transformed in the same way that you select and transform objects.
-For information about selecting and transforming objects, see "Work with objects" on page 379 and "Modify objects" on page 397.
-You can also change the shape of a lens using a special effects filter.
-For more information about special effects, see "Apply special effects" on page 325.
+For information about selecting and transforming objects, see "Work with objects" on page 391 and "Transform objects" on page 409.
+You can also apply some destructive effects from the 3D and Distort categories to change the shape of lenses.
+For more information about destructive effects, see "To apply an effect destructively" on page 333.